pymeshtool

 - interpolate_clouddata(points, data, *, mode=2)

-Interpolate data from a point cloud onto a mesh using radial basis function interpolation.
+Interpolate data from a point cloud onto the mesh using radial basis function interpolation.

 - Parameters: